Mohammad-Alavi/apiato-dockerized/README.md

 ```bash
 ERROR: Multi-platform build is not supported for the docker driver.
 ```
-You need to enable `contanered image store` in Docker settings.
+You need to enable `containered image store` in Docker settings.
 https://docs.docker.com/desktop/containerd/

 ### Failed to compute cache key